 Navigational instrument

-Navigational instruments are instruments used by nautical navigators and pilots as tools of their trade.
-The purpose of navigation is to ascertain the present position and to determine the speed, direction, etc. to arrive at the port or point of destination.
+Navigational instruments are essential tools utilized by nautical navigators and pilots in their profession.
+The core objective of navigation is to determine the current location, assess speed and direction, and navigate to the designated port or destination.

 Click here to get more.